videolan/x265/doc/reST/cli.rst

 	Default 0, one thread is allocated per detected hardware thread (logical CPU cores)

+.. option:: --wpp, --no-wpp

+	Enable Wavefront Parallel Processing.
+The encoder may begin encoding a row as soon as the row above it is at least two CTUs ahead in the encode process.
+This gives a 3-5x gain in parallelism for about 1% overhead in compression efficiency.

+	This feature is implicitly disabled when no thread pool is present.

+	Default: Enabled

 .. option:: --pmode, --no-pmode

 	Parallel mode decision, or distributed mode analysis.
 When enabled the encoder will distribute the analysis work of each CU (merge, inter, intra) across multiple worker threads.
 Only recommended if x265 is not already saturating the CPU cores.
-In RD levels 3 and 4 it will be most effective if --rect was enabled.
+In RD levels 3 and 4 it will be most effective if --rect is enabled.
 At RD levels 5 and 6 there is generally always enough work to distribute to warrant the overhead, assuming your CPUs are not already saturated.